modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 3. The `aud` claim must be set to either `https://mod.io` or `https://g-{your-game-id}.modapi.io`.
 If you use your game's URL, it must match the API host exactly.
 4. The `iat` claim cannot be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.
 5. The `exp` claim must be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.
+6. The `iss` claim must match the issuer URL configured in your game's OpenID configuration panel.
+If it's not configured, this check will be skipped.

 ## Recommendations